tranquilit/WAPT-Documentation/source/wapt-security-principles/safety-principle.rst

   * an unauthorized entity impersonating the identity of a WAPT equipped device;

-No access right is granted to any :term:`user` to :file:`C:\\Program Files (x86)\\wapt\\private`, whomever he may be.
+No access right is granted to any :term:`User` to :file:`C:\\Program Files (x86)\\wapt\\private`, whomever he may be.
 Only the WAPT agent has a write and read access to this folder.